 It’s estimated that 8.3 billion metric tons of virgin plastic has been produced to date.
 Of this, 6.3 billion metric tons have turned into plastic waste.
 Sadly, only 7% of this plastic has actually been recycled and a whopping 79% has ended up in our landfills and natural environment.

 So when we think of those plastic drinking bottles we often purchase, once we drink that water and toss the bottle in the recycling (hopefully)… perhaps it gets turned into another water bottle down the road.
 Or maybe it’s used for what’s called downcycling, which is the process of taking a plastic product and turning it into another piece of plastic.

 Maybe that water bottle gets turned into a new plastic item like the plastic lumber that families often use to build decks in their backyards, or textiles that we purchase at our local fabric shops or bumper stickers we proudly sport with messages like “save our forest” on them.
 At the end of the day, while we’re “recycling,” eh-um downcycling, these items will eventually all get sent to the same place – our landfills or worse, the natural environment where municipal waste management isn’t happening.

 And unfortunately, our earth just isn’t able to keep up with the amount of waste humans produce.
 Especially when we consider how long it takes for these plastics to biodegrade.

-All of this waste has contributed to the accumulation of five offshore plastic zones.
+All of this waste has contributed to plastic concentration in 5 offshore ocean zones.